-Which company offers the best cheap car insurance quotes?
+Which company offers the lowest car insurance rates?

-"Violation" is a broad term for saying you did something you shouldn’t have.
-We included in our analysis violations with major financial implications: a DUI/DWI, driving with a suspended license, hit-and-run, and reckless driving.
-Here's how popular companies stack up against one another with violations added to the user profile.
+"Violation" is a broad term comprising a number of offenses.
+Included in our insurance price analysis are violations with major financial implications: a DUI or DWI, driving with a suspended license, hit-and-run, and reckless driving.
+Here's how popular companies' rates stack up for drivers with recent infractions.

-Aside from other implications of a DUI, having one on your insurance record will, on average, raise your rate by $1,249 a year.
-Farmers, the second cheapest company if you don't have a DUI, actually raises rates the most after a DUI — a $2,026 increase.
+Aside from the legal implications of a DUI, having one on your insurance record will, on average, raise your premium by $624 every six months.
+Farmers, the company with the second-lowest insurance rates for drivers without a DUI infraction, raises rates by the most after a DUI — $1,316.

 Learn more about car insurance after a DUI.

-While the average annual increase from driving with a suspended license is about $1,100, rates vary substantially by company.
-While Liberty Mutual's rates are middle-of-the-road for drivers without violations, they’re actually the cheapest after a citation for driving with a suspended license.
+While the average annual increase from driving with a suspended license is about $483, rates vary substantially by company.
+While State Farm's rates are already quite cheap for drivers without violations, they tend to remain the cheapest after a citation for driving with a suspended license.

-If you've been convicted of driving with a suspended license, your best bet for cheap auto insurance might be Liberty Mutual.
-After an incident, companies that were originally the cheapest without any prior claims or convictions are no longer cheap options.
+If you've been convicted of driving with a suspended license, your best bet for cheap auto insurance might be State Farm.
+After an incident, companies that were originally the cheapest without any prior claims or convictions may no longer be cheap options.

 A hit-and-run on your insurance record is a doozy.
-In most states, it is the most expensive violation you can receive – even greater than a DUI.
-So, if you’re ticketed after a hit-and-run, trying to find cheap auto insurance quotes can be tricky.
+In most states, it is the most expensive violation you can receive – even more costly than a DUI.
+If you’re ticketed as a result of a hit-and-run, finding affordable auto insurance quotes can be tricky.

-Liberty Mutual is an affordable bet after a hit-and-run.
-Liberty Mutual increases rates by just $868, $500 less than the average among other major insurers.
-The combined increase of a DUI ($783) and a license suspension ($783) is still less expensive than the cost increase after a hit-and-run.
-Yikes.
+State Farm is an affordable option after a hit-and-run.
+State Farm increases rates by just $315, $313 less than the average among other major insurers.
+Increases after a DUI ($572) and a license suspension ($483) are less expensive than the cost increase after a hit-and-run.

-The definition of reckless driving can vary by state, but in general, it is described as a driving with a general disregard for the rules of the road and other drivers — and it comes with a pretty hefty fine.
-On average, a reckless driving charge will raise your annual premium nearly $1,200.
+The definition of reckless driving can vary by state.
+In general, it is described as driving with a general disregard for the rules of the road and other drivers — and it comes with a pretty hefty fine.
+On average, a reckless driving charge will raise your six-month premium by nearly $576.

-While Nationwide is not the cheapest after a DUI or hit-and-run, it is the cheapest after a reckless driving charge.
-If you have a reckless driving charge on your record, consider Nationwide, Liberty Mutual, and State Farm in your search for an auto insurance policy.
+While State Farm is the second cheapest company without any violations, it becomes the cheapest after a reckless driving charge.
+State Farm has a six-month premium of $967 – a $311 post-violation increase.
+If you have a reckless driving charge on your record, consider Progressive, GEICO, and State Farm in your search for an auto insurance policy.

-Nationwide is the cheapest company for adding a teen driver to your policy, with Farmers second-cheapest.
+GEICO is the cheapest company for adding a teen driver to your policy, with State Farm second-cheapest.
 Bear in mind, the data above was generated by averaging the projected premium for a teen male driver and a teen female driver.
-A male teenager, on average, costs $239 more per year than does a female driver.
+A male teenager, on average, costs $239 more in annual premium than a female driver.
 This is because of the additional risk presented by a young male driver compared to a female driver.
-Nationwide is the cheapest insurer for a family with either a female or male teen driver.
+GEICO is the cheapest insurer for a family with either a female or a male teen driver.